-Other taxes may be applicable to SPICs, such as VAT at a standard rate of 20%, garbage collection fees and annual real estate tax in the range of 0.01%-0.45% (the exact rate is determined by the municipality where the property is located).
-Specific higher real estate tax rates were introduced in the legislation as of January 1, 2019 (e.g., in the range of 0.5%-0.7% for certain property located in touristic resorts); however, these were later announced as counter-Constitutional by the Constitutional Court.
+Other taxes may apply to SPICs, such as VAT at a standard rate of 20%, garbage collection fees and annual real estate tax in the range of 0.01%-0.45% (the exact rate is determined by the municipality where the property is located).
+Specific higher real estate tax rates were introduced in the legislation as of January 1, 2019 (e.g., 0.5%-0.7% for certain properties located in tourist resorts); however, these were later announced as counter-Constitutional by the Constitutional Court.

 Unless provided by the SPIC regime, the rules provided by the IFRS apply.
-The SPIC may outsource its bookkeeping to a third party, as per the requirements of the legislation.
+The SPIC may outsource its bookkeeping to a third party as per the requirements of the legislation.